tobywomack04/SFML-Zombie-Game/README.md

 Wave based zombie game (SFML)

-Developed in C++ using SFML
+Developed in C++ using SFML.<br>
 You play as a human who's job is to survive endless waves of zombies by any means necessary.
 Your goal is to survive for as long as possible and beat the highscore.
 You have a plethora of useful items that will assist in your goals ranging from a freeze time power-up to metal scraps that can be used to upgrade your weapon's damage.

 Features:
-* 2 weapon types (shotgun and pistol)
+* 2 weapon types (shotgun and pistol).
-* Dodge ability
+* Dodge ability.
-* 4 pickups (freeze time, metal scrap, ammo crate, med pack)
+* 4 pickups (freeze time, metal scrap, ammo crate, med pack).
-* 4 Zombie types (bloater, crawler, sprinter, invisible)
+* 4 Zombie types (bloater, crawler, sprinter, invisible).
-* Upgrade menu after each successful wave completion
+* Upgrade menu after each successful wave completion.
-* Map expansion after each successful wave completion
+* Map expansion after each successful wave completion.

 Keybinds:
 * W, A, S, D (movement)